rhysd/npm-filetypes.vim/README.md

 ## Installation

-Copy all directories in repo to your `.vim` dicrectory.
+Copy all directories in this repo to your `.vim` directory.
 If you use some plugin manager, please follow the instruction of it.

 ## License